overblog/GraphQLBundle/docs/validation/index.md

 #### Context of linked constraints

-When linking constraints keep in mind, that the validation context won't be inherited.
-For example suppose you have the following Doctrine entity:
+When linking constraints, keep in mind that the validation context won't be inherited.
+For example, suppose you have the following Doctrine entity:

 ```php
 namespace App\Entity;